 The questionnaires were placed in the tourist hot spots during the summer and fall of 2009, thus allowing tourists that visit the peninsula during different seasons to state their perception.
-The two seasons covered include periods with a mostly unobstructed view (from previous harvest until June) and a period when the extensive areas with corn already have reached heights that would not even allow people to look beyond (from June until harvest in fall) (Fig. 4).
-Furthermore, it has to be noted that after harvest the remains on the arable farm land do not look particularly aesthetic either (cf. Fig. 4a).
-This temporal distinction allows the detection of possible seasonal variability in the tourists' perception of the landscape of Eiderstedt.
+The two seasons covered include periods with a mostly unobstructed view (from previous harvest until June) and a period when the extensive areas with corn already have reached heights that would not even allow people to look beyond (from June until harvest in fall) (figure 4).